Dolyfin/oobaboogaDiscordBot/README.md

 # oobaboogaDiscordBot
 # WIP Description needs updates.
-They are all for the previous project: https://github.com/Dolyfin/LocalDiscordAIChatBot
+This is a modified version from a previous project: https://github.com/Dolyfin/LocalDiscordAIChatBot

+Uses API from oobabooga and AllTalk extension for speech.